-- Be at least 16 years of age and in your graduating year. - Have at least 26 credits, maximum 30 credits. - Have a passion for working in the baking industry. - Be in good academic standing, including completion of all compulsory courses required for your Ontario Secondary School Diploma by the end of Semester One of your final year. - Be willing to travel to Humber College and to a Cooperative Education placement. - Be willing to attend Humber College Monday to Friday from the beginning of February to end of June to complete the "Basic Level 1" apprenticeship training. - Have minimum Grade 11 Workplace Mathematics.
+- Be at least 16 years of age and in your graduating year. - Have at least 26 credits, maximum 30 credits. - Have a passion for working in the baking industry. - Be in good academic standing, including completion of all compulsory courses required for your Ontario Secondary School Diploma by the end of Semester One of your final year. - Be willing to travel to Humber College and to a Cooperative Education placement. - Be willing to attend Humber College Monday to Friday from the beginning of February to end of June to complete the "Basic Level 1" apprenticeship training. - Grade 12 College Mathematics recommended.